williantafsilva/BASH-environment-settings/README.md

 ssh USERNAME@dardel.pdc.kth.se
 ```

+3. Now you have access to Dardel/PDC via the terminal.

 ## Set up ThinLinc.

 1. Download and install ThinLinc in your local machine (https://www.cendio.com/thinlinc/download/).
-If you have a MacBook: https://www.cendio.com/resources/docs/tag/client_macos.html#installing-the-macos-client.
+If you have a MacBook, follow the instructions on https://www.cendio.com/resources/docs/tag/client_macos.html#installing-the-macos-client.

 2. Open ThinLinc and type in your Dardel/PDC username and the server address to Dardel (**dardel-vnc.pdc.kth.se**).